WHAT IS THE TRAVEL SUSTAINABLE PROGRAM BY BOOKING.COM?

 THE TRAVEL SUSTAINABLE LEVELS

 In November 2022, Booking.com launched new levels for their Travel Sustainable badge.
-Each builds on the next, starting at a basic level of sustainability implementation all the way up to 3rd-party certified, which they see as crucial in both encouraging partners to continue on their pathways and recognising the outstanding commitment and investment of those partners who have achieved one of more than 40 certifications or ecolabels.
+Each level built on the next, starting at a basic level of sustainability implementation all the way up to 3rd-party certified, which they saw as crucial in both encouraging partners to continue on their pathways and recognising the outstanding commitment and investment of those partners who had achieved one of more than 40 certifications or ecolabels.

-The Travel Sustainable Levels are designed to better recognize and support the efforts and investments on a property’s sustainability journey – whatever stage they may be at.
+The Travel Sustainable Levels were designed to better recognize and support the efforts and investments on a property’s sustainability journey – whatever stage they may be at.

-While all eligible partners currently receive the same badge, Booking.com has recognized each eligible partner’s sustainability efforts at one of three different levels, or, for those with eligible third-party certification, at a dedicated level.
+While all eligible partners received the same badge, Booking.com recognized each eligible partner’s sustainability efforts at one of three different levels, or, for those with eligible third-party certification, at a dedicated level.

 What is the Booking.com Level 1?